 How to Fix api-ms-win-core-path-l1-1-0.dll

 The “api-ms-win-core-path-l1-1-0.dll” is a critical Windows system file responsible for handling file path operations.
-When missing or corrupted, you’ll see errors like:
+When missing or corrupted, you’ll see issues like:

 - “The program can’t start because api-ms-win-core-path-l1-1-0.dll is missing”